3 December, 2020

 - Changes to the Policy

 Our websites and applications are not intended for children under 13 years of age.
 No one under age 13 may provide any personal information to us through our websites or applications.
 We do not knowingly collect personal information directly from children under 13.
 If you are under 13, do not use or provide any information on our websites or applications.
 If we learn we have collected or received personal information directly from a child under 13, we will delete that information.

 This Policy applies to any personally identifiable information about you (“Personal Information”) that you may provide to Panoply when:

-- using any of our websites or sending us information by email;
+- using any of our websites or applications or sending us information by email;

 - speaking with one of our representatives on the phone; or